In lawsuit, former Heartland CEO accused of insider trading

 Continue Reading Below

-A federal lawsuit filed this week accuses Carr, the founder and former CEO of credit card processing company Heartland Payment Systems, of providing inside information —along with about $1 million — to his girlfriend, Kathie Hanratty, to purchase Heartland stock ahead of the company's acquisition by Global Payment Inc.
+A federal lawsuit filed this week accuses Carr, the founder and former CEO of credit card processing company Heartland Payment Systems, of providing inside information — along with about $1 million — to his girlfriend, Kathie Hanratty, to purchase Heartland stock ahead of the company's acquisition by Global Payment Inc.

 "At Carr's instruction, Hanratty purchased HPS' stock for roughly $79 per share (before the acquisition was announced publicly) and sold it only a few months later (after the acquisition was announced) for roughly $101 per share: a more than 25% gain," the lawsuit alleges.